mohamedsalman-git/Netflix-Analysis-dashboard/README.md

 * Data Exploration
 * Adding 'Alpha-3 code' column
 * Dealing with multiple categories in a row
-* Creating a Dashboard that discrib how many movies and TV Shows created by each country based on categories checklist and years range slider
+* Creating a Dashboard that discribe how many movies and TV Shows created by each country based on categories checklist and years range slider